We teach playwriting and theatre in grades 3-12, during and after

 WordPlay Tuesday, created in collaboration with Diversionary Theatre, is a monthly opportunity for writers to hear their developing new works read out loud in a relaxed "open-mic" style setting.
 Writers select a ten minute segment of their evolving play (monologues, short stories, poems, songs and books are cool too!) for cold reading of the work, offering a chance to hear their words brought to life in front of a live, friendly audience.
 WordPlay actors are drawn informally from the audience, providing an opportunity for actors to practice cold reading skills and become acquainted with the work of emerging writers, while they take an important role in the creation of new plays.
 To learn more, click here.
 Email script submissions to firstname.lastname@example.org.
 Please include a brief synopsis of the overall story, and few notes about where you are in the development process.

-Since November 2012, twenty-four playwrights and writers have had a chance to have new works (or segments of their works) heard by a discerning audience of their peers.
+Since November 2012, over twenty-four playwrights and writers have had a chance to have new works (or segments of their works) heard by a discerning audience of their peers.
 We did this while running over 100 teaching residencies, partnering with Cygnet Theatre to screen 54 new plays for Playwrights in Process and, of course, produced our signature program, Plays by Young Writers.
 Simultaneously, our WordPlay Tuesday partner, Diversionary, has produced three full productions and hosted four readings of new full-length plays.

 our students the opportunity to research, write, and stage their